apache/flink/docs/ops/state_backends.md

 RocksDB data base will be checkpointed into the configured file system and directory.
 Minimal metadata is stored in the JobManager's memory (or, in high-availability mode, in the metadata checkpoint).

+The RocksDBStateBackend always performs asynchronous snapshots.

+Limitations of the RocksDBStateBackend:

+  - As RocksDB's JNI bridge API is based on byte[], the maximum supported size per key and per value is 2^31 bytes each.
+  IMPORTANT: states that use merge operations in RocksDB (e.g. ListState) can silently accumulate value sizes > 2^31 bytes and will then fail on their next retrieval.
+This is currently a limitation of RocksDB JNI.

 The RocksDBStateBackend is encouraged for:

   - Jobs with very large state, long windows, large key/value states.